-Our investigation and cleanup efforts continue to progress at the company's Hinkley and Topock natural gas compressor stations, where historical operations resulted in chromium affecting soil and groundwater.
+Our investigation and cleanup efforts continue to progress at the company's Hinkley and Topock natural gas compressor stations, where historical operations resulted in chromium affecting the soil and groundwater.
 At Hinkley

 , PG&E continues to work under the direction of the Water Board on additional investigation activities as well as on a plan to complete the cleanup.